 Play Juggling Vintage Rolling Hoops

-performers, Howard Nicloas, Arthur Ward, Kraton Family, Bob Bramson and many others made hoop rolling a standard juggling act.
+William Everhart is attributed to be the first performer of rolling hoops 1890-1901.
+Later, performers including Howard Nicloas, Arthur Ward, Kraton Family, Bob Bramson and many others made hoop rolling a standard juggling act.

 The size and uses of the hoops varied by performer.
 In general the largest size was used for stage rolling, the middle size for three/four ring body rolls and the smallest size for toss juggling.
 The combination of the three size has high visual impact on stage and could be used as a traditional statue finish prop.
 The first person thought to juggle 6 rings used a small sized wood bicycle rim.